John W. F. Dulles: Biography

 His first book, published in 1962, Yesterday in Mexico: A Chronicle of the Revolution, 1919–1936, was the result of conversations with the Mexican president Adolfo Ruiz Cortines.
 Later on he dedicated himself to the study of Brazilian history, starting with the study about former president Getúlio Vargas, entitled Vargas of Brazil: a political biography in 1967.

-His works were criticized for having too much description and too little analysis, as well as for not mentioning his part and of his company in the political articulations during the João Goulart government.
+His works were criticized for having too much description and too little analysis, as well as for not mentioning his and his company's part in the political articulations during the João Goulart government.

 He died on June 23, 2008, at North Central Baptist Hospital in San Antonio, Texas.
 His cause of death was kidney failure.